holmstead/PFDA/README.md

 - `mywork/`
 misc practice

+Code was written in Python using [VS Code](https://code.visualstudio.com/).

 ## Get Started

 ### Requirements

 To run contents of this repository, ensure you have the following installed: